Is fussy eating just a phase they’ll grow out of?

 Even better, if you never ever encourage, cajole, nag or bribe them to eat in the first place, from weaning onwards, this phase is unlikely to emerge at all.
 Why?
 Because your child would have absolutely nothing to gain from it!

-For a full understanding and details
+For a clear understanding and details

 of the psychology and approach to